 This dataset has information on thousands of vehicles and their fuel/energy efficiency (along with dozens of other related variables) for models from 1984-2022.
 Notably this dataset contains information on many electric and hybrid vehicles.

-dataset you used in Part
+Unlike the mpg dataset you used in Part

 1, the full EPA dataset is quite a bit “messier”